 People of all ages look forward to Halloween traditions.
 While dressing up and baking, we carve up glowing pumpkins.
-Children breathing life into storybook characters, practicing their trick or treat.
+Children breathe life into storybook characters while practicing their trick or treat.
 In twos and threes, they traipse through the neighborhood, collecting their bounty in pillow sacks.
 A ghost, a pirate, a robot or Dorothy, and Toto.
 No matter their age, they come to the door.
 They knock or ring.
 Here and there, a screech or a boo!

 The crisp air and autumn colors set the mood.
 Seasonings fill our senses with a taste of autumn.
 We set forth on an adventure and finish with a warm apple cider around a flickering fire.

 HOW TO OBSERVE HALLOWEEN

 Typical festive Halloween activities include trick-or-treating (or the related “guising”).
 While many attend costume parties, bob for apples, and light bonfires, others look forward to counting trick or treaters.
 Houses are decorated with sprays of fall leaves, scarecrows, and pumpkins carved into jack-o-lanterns.
 Attractions include visiting a haunted house, playing pranks, telling scary stories, and watching horror films.

 However, trick or treating has also changed.
 In the United States, some organizations around the country offer trick or treat events for children to come dressed up and collect candy in a safe environment.
 They may also offer Halloween parties for children to attend, too.

 In many parts of the world, the Christian religious observances of All Hallows’ Eve, including attending church services and lighting candles on the graves of the dead, remains popular.
 Although, in other locations, these solemn customs are less pronounced in favor of a more commercialized and secularized celebration.